 R.18.
 Continuing to study and address the traffic and egress concerns of the parcel development and encourage creative solutions using all the Town's adjacent parcels, including Truro Central School, to design a comprehensive traffic solution for the area.

 Housing

 What is the total number of units that can be built on the property?

-The WPCPC recommends development of no more than 160 units of residential units. development.
-The WPCPC also recommends developing residential units in phases, and that Phase 1 be 50-80 units.
+The WPCPC recommends development of no more than 160 residential units. development.

 In how many phases will the units be built?